yashsahu27420/sql-project/README.md

-# sql-project
-sql project on Population analysis of India
+# sql project on Population analysis of India

 -- number of rows into our dataset